lewibs/lewibs_keyboard/README.md

+# Notes from lewibs
+- use this with qmk wsl.
+- all I need are the maps so I got rid of everything except the readme

 # Building your layout from source

 Congratulations on taking the next step, and making use of your keyboard's open-source nature!
 There's so much power to unlock — this is going to be fun. :)